hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-fs-directory admin report1

-The function deletes directory on the file system
+This function deletes directory on the file system

 *******************************************************************